Brocade Communication Systems

 Accenture does management consulting all over the world and grosses the most revenue of any consulting firm in the world.
 In 2014, they reported net revenues of $30 billion, and have approximately 323,000 employees from their clients based in 56 countries.
 As a corporation, they are widely known as a woman-friendly place to work, as five of their highest ranking officers are women.
 Accenture is big on helping their employees achieve work-life balance.

 Adecco is an industry leader in the realm of human resources consulting and has its headquarters in Switzerland.
-With over 5,000 branches in over 60 countries, Adecco offers a wide variety of services, including temporary staffing, permanent placement, career transition, and more.
+With over 5,000 branches in over 60 countries, they offer a wide variety of services, including temporary staffing, permanent placement, career transition, and more.
 Adecco is a Fortune 500 Global company listed on the SIX Swiss Exchange.
+Adecco often has opportunities to work from home.

 One of the leading healthcare benefits companies in the world, and a member of the elite “Fortune 100,” Aetna emphasizes the value of work-life balance as one of the reasons to offer flexible work options.
 Over 48,000 employees help Aetna serve over 22 million medical members, 14.3 million dental members, and 13.8 million pharmacy members (as of June 20, 2013).
 Aetna led the telecommuting charge over the past decade as a “grass-roots effort to retain the skills of talented employees” who would otherwise have lost their jobs when multiple locations were consolidated.